Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Stage 4 — Total Display Failure

-The screen is unreadable.
-The LCD may go dark or show yellowing and burn-in.
-At this point, you've lost access to gauges, GPS navigation, and engine management data while on the water.
-A safety risk.
+The screen is completely unreadable.
+LCD may go dark or show yellowing.
+You've lost access to speed, RPM, fuel, oil pressure, water temperature, and GPS while on the water.
+A genuine safety hazard.

 This short video shows exactly what a delaminated Connext screen looks like up close — the silvery slide, the exposed adhesive layer, and what the unit looks like from the back panel.
 If your screen looks anything like this, keep reading.

 Many boat owners see the first bubble and think they have time.
-They don't.
-Here's why early action matters — and why ignoring it is the most expensive mistake you can make:
+Here's exactly why that's the most expensive mistake you can make:

 1. Delamination Accelerates Exponentially

-Once the seal breaks at the edge, moisture and heat penetrate freely into the gap.
-What starts as a dime-sized bubble in April can cover 80% of your screen by July.
-The longer you wait, the more you're working with a degraded display on the water.
+Once the seal breaks at the edge, heat and moisture penetrate freely into the gap.
+A dime-sized corner bubble in April can cover 80% of your screen by July.
+There is no stable middle ground — once it starts, it spreads.

 2. Touch Functionality Fails Next

-The delaminating glass physically displaces the touch digitizer layer beneath it.
-As it shifts, your touch inputs register in the wrong location — or not at all.
-On a Connext system, that means losing the ability to interact with navigation, engine gauges, and trip data.
+The shifting glass physically displaces the touch digitizer layer beneath it.
+As the layers move apart, your touch inputs begin registering in the wrong location — or stop working entirely.
+On a Connext system, that means losing the ability to interact with navigation, gauges, and engine data while underway.

-The Yamaha Connext is not just a pretty screen.
-It's your instrument cluster.
-Speed, RPM, fuel, oil pressure, water temperature, and GPS navigation are all routed through it.
-A unreadable or unresponsive display on open water is a genuine safety hazard — especially at night or in deteriorating weather conditions.
+The Yamaha Connext is not just a pretty screen — it's your instrument cluster.
+Speed, RPM, fuel level, oil pressure, water temperature, and GPS navigation all route through it.
+An unreadable or unresponsive display on open water, at night, or in deteriorating conditions is a genuine safety hazard for you and your passengers.

 4. The Longer You Wait, the Less Can Be Saved

-Repair services can reuse your existing motherboard and computing hardware — the expensive components that contain your settings and software.
-But if moisture or physical damage reaches those internal components, the repair cost goes up dramatically.
-Fix the screen early and save the expensive internals.
+Professional repair services can reuse your existing motherboard and computing hardware — the expensive components holding your settings and software.
+If moisture or physical damage reaches those internals during a prolonged delamination, the repair cost rises dramatically.
+Fix the screen early and protect the components that matter.

 💸 The Cost of Waiting

 Option Est. Cost Wait Time Settings Preserved?
-Recommended?
+Verdict

-Professional mail-in repair (MTC Screens) Fraction of dealer cost ~5 business days ✓ Yes — settings intact ✓ Best option
+Mail-in repair — MTC Screens Fraction of dealer cost ~5 business days ✓ Yes — all settings intact ✓ Best option

-DIY repair kit (MTC Screens — advanced users) Lowest cost option Same day ✓ Yes ✓ Good for experienced techs
+DIY kit — MTC Screens Lowest cost option Same day ✓ Yes ✓ Great for experienced techs

 How to Fix Your Delaminated Connext Screen

-The most reliable, cost-effective, and widely used solution right now is the professional mail-in repair service from MTC Screens.
-Here's how the process works — and why it's the right call for most boat owners.
+The most reliable, cost-effective solution is the professional mail-in repair service from MTC Screens.
+Here's exactly how the process works — and what makes it the right call for the vast majority of boat owners.

 The repair is surgical.
-Only the failed components get replaced — the delaminated cover glass, the LCD panel, the touch digitizer, and the backlight assembly.
-Your motherboard, software, all settings, and expensive computing hardware are retained and reused.
-Think of it like replacing the monitor on your PC — not the whole computer.
+Only the failed components are replaced — the delaminated cover glass, LCD panel, touch digitizer, and backlight assembly.
+Your motherboard, all software, every setting, and your expensive computing hardware are kept and reused.
+Think of it exactly like replacing the monitor on your PC — not the whole computer.

-MTC Screens' replacement components use a proprietary anti-delamination bonding process specifically engineered for the extreme marine environment.
-Their upgraded LCD is also brighter than the OEM unit, and the new glass includes an anti-fingerprint coating that resists water spotting.
+MTC Screens' replacement components use a proprietary anti-delamination bonding process engineered for the marine environment — more durable than OEM, brighter than the original LCD, and finished with an anti-fingerprint coating that resists water spotting.

 01